 The paper clip can be opened up and slipped in and under the rubber band on one side.
 The other end can be used to hang it on the wreath base.
 You can use regular silver paper clips.
 I actually received these gold paper clips as a gift in a basket of goodies from a recent bridal shower.

-For a cleaner look, consider removing the leaves from the end before placing your rubber band on the bunch.
+For a cleaner look, but not totally necessary, consider removing the leaves from the end before placing your rubber band on the bunch.

 As you can see this concept is incredibly simple.
 However, I like that you can place it out of the way when you want to dry your herbs or flowers.